bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debian-package-upstream-version.md

 # type: debian package version upstream

 The upstream_version of a Debian package is the main version number.
-Along with the epoch and revision, it is one of the components of the Debian versioning scheme.
+Along with the epoch and revision, it is one of the components of the Debian versioning scheme. <b>Objects of type "debian package upstream version" are created with the "debian package version upstream" call.</b>

 # debian package version upstream &lt;debian package version upstream &gt; : debian package version upstream

 A reflexive typing of the specified debian package upstream version.
-<p><b>Note</b>:</p> Objects of type "debian package version upstream" are created with the "debian package version upstream" call.
-The version upstream is treated the same as the upstream version.
+<p><b>Note</b>:</p> The version upstream is treated the same as the upstream version.

 # extrema of &lt;debian package version upstream &gt; : ( debian package version upstream, debian package version upstream)